 An API may restrict some or all of its methods to require API keys.
 It makes sense to do this if:

 You do want to block anonymous traffic.
-API keys identify an app's traffic for the API producer, in case the app developer needs to work with the API producer to debug an issue or show their app's usage.
+API keys identify an application's traffic for the API producer, in case the application developer needs to work with the API producer to debug an issue or show their application's usage.

-You want to be able to control the number of calls made to your API.
+You want to control the number of calls made to your API.

 You want to identify usage patterns in your API's traffic.
-You can see app usage in APIs & services.
+You can see application usage in APIs & services.

-You want to be able to filter logs by API key.
+You want to filter logs by API key.